 Avoid using video introductions.
 Branding can be added at the end of the video.

 Square videos (1:1 aspect ratio) outperformed landscape videos in terms of average engagement, views, and reach, especially on mobile.
 They take up 78% more real estate in the News Feed on mobile than on desktop.

-Mari Smith believes that in 2018, we’ll see an increase in the use of short (around 15 seconds) videos in square and portrait format.
+Mari Smith believes that we’ll see an increase in the use of short (around 15 seconds) videos in square and portrait format.
 People are 67% more likely to watch a square video to completion than they are to watch a horizontal one.